AP Calculus BC Overview

 AP Calculus AB & BC crash course is the best overall pick for students who are short on time before the exam.
 It does a good job of covering just the material and concepts that are most critical to the exam, so you can make the most of your study time.

-Finally, flashcards can be a huge aide for last minute review and memorization of formulas, etc. Our top pick in this area is the Barron’s AP Calculus Flash Cards set.
+Finally, flashcards can be a huge aide for last minute review and memorization of formulas, etc and can compliment a review book quite well.
+Our top pick in this area is the Barron’s AP Calculus Flash Cards set.

-Whatever your circumstance, supplemental study and review materials are a key part of ensuring success on the exam.
-We’ve listed some of the best AP Calculus BC resources available.
+Whatever your circumstance, supplemental study and review books are a key part of ensuring success on the exam.
+We’ve listed some of the best AP Calculus BC resources available in hopes that you’ll choose the perfect review book for you and nail that 5.
 Good luck, and study hard!